-As a senior ages, their life can become more isolated.
-Their family is no longer at home with them, and they may begin to isolate themselves from the outside world because it has become more difficult for them to get out.
+As seniors age, their lives can become more isolated.
+Their families are no longer at home with them, and they may begin to isolate themselves from the outside world because it has become more difficult for them to get out.

 Share This Infographic On Your Site

 Please include attribution to https://caringpeopleinc.com/ with this graphic.

 Seniors offer a variety of reasons why they may not want to go out in public such as: